 This warranty does not cover any of the following: accident, misuse, fire, flood, and other acts of God, acts of terrorism, nor any contingencies beyond the control of American Rotary, including but not limited to water damage, incorrect line voltage, improper installation, installation where this unit will not meet local electrical codes, missing or altered serial numbers, and service performed by an unauthorized facility.
+American Rotary is not liable for any labor or inspection cost incurred in the field unless authorized by American Rotary's warranty department prior to any inspection/service.
 American Rotary's liability for any damages caused in association with the use of American Rotary's' equipment shall be limited to the repair or replacement only of the American Rotary's' equipment.
 No person, agent, distributor, dealer, or company is authorized to modify, alter, or change the design of this merchandise without express written approval of American Rotary.